Rilussion/springboot/README.md

 # springboot
-spring boot app with gradle
+A spring boot app that exposes REST apis and built with gradle.